lastCent/GCP-Splunk-Bridge/README.md

 A Splunk forwarder, ready to transfer logs from Google Stackdriver Logging to a receiving Splunk network.

 ## Disclaimer:
 This is a prototype, made by an intern.
-Some things are probably hacky, misconfigured, and hacky.
+Some things are probably hacky, misconfigured, and broken.

 ## Prerequisites
 * Helm